-7.10.
-Policy 9: Safeguarding and Enhancing our Valued Landscapes and Seascapes
+7.10 Policy 9 Safeguarding and Enhancing Valued Landscapes and Seascapes

-- 7.10.1.
-The whole of the Parish area is highly valued by the community in terms of its landscape character and scenic beauty.
+- 7.10.1 The whole of the Parish area is highly valued by the community in terms of its landscape character and scenic beauty.
 As a result, the NDP group have undertaken a Local Landscape Character Assessment (LLCA) to provide a supporting evidence base to decision making that describes the components of our landscape (the document can be found at Appendix D).
 This comprehensive and dedicated evidence base describes the distinctive rural and coastal landscape character of Portreath Parish and can be used to direct development in a way that strengthens its cultural character and local distinctiveness.

-- 7.10.2.
-The term 'valued landscapes' relates to all landscape components of the parish.
+- 7.10.2 The term 'valued landscapes' relates to all landscape components of the parish.
 Paragraph 170 of the NPPF requires planning decision to contribute to 'protecting and enhancing valued landscapes.'
 Further, policy 23 of the LP:SP which explains through paragraph 2.146 that 'All landscapes matter, not just those with national designations which is why attention to distinctiveness and character of the whole of Cornwall is so important.'

-- 7.10.3.
-The LLCA maps seven landscape types for Portreath Parish:
+- 7.10.3 The LLCA maps seven landscape types for Portreath Parish:

 - Elevated upland plateaus

 - Rounded hill top

 - Flat valley bottom

 - Shallow valley sides

 - Coastal valleys

 - Steep sided valleys

 - Cliffs and beach

-- 7.10.4.
-The LLCA describes each landscape type as follows:
+- 7.10.4 The LLCA describes each landscape type as follows:

 - Topgraphy and Drainage

 - Biodiversity

 - Land Cover and Land Use

 - Field and woodland pattern

 - Building distribution

 - Public Access: roads and Public Rights of Way

 - Historic features

 - Distinctive features

 - Aesthetic and sensory

 - Condition

 - Relationship to the adjacent land parcel

 - Views

 - Development pressure affecting landscape character

 - Landscape management and development considerations

-- 7.10.5.
-Reference should also be made to wider Cornwall level documents that cover matters of landscape, such as the Landscape Character Assessments and the Historic Landscape Characterisation held by Cornwall Council.
+- 7.10.5 Reference should also be made to wider Cornwall level documents that cover matters of landscape, such as the Landscape Character Assessments and the Historic Landscape Characterisation held by Cornwall Council.

-7.10.6.
-The intention is to inform the design and landscaping of any new development in a way that reflects and contributes to landscape character, as described within the Parish evidence base.
+7.10.6 The intention is to inform the design and landscaping of any new development in a way that reflects and contributes to landscape character, as described within the Parish evidence base.
 Within the wider Parish, development will be required to pay special attention to the desirability of protecting and enhancing valued landscapes in accordance with Paragraph 109 of the National Planning Policy Framework and Policy 23 of the Cornwall Local Plan.

+Policy 9 Safeguarding and Enhancing our Valued and Designated Landscapes and Seascapes

+- a) All proposals within the Parish will be required to conserve and enhance our valued landscapes and seascapes and demonstrate how proposals have responded to, and been informed by the Local Landscape Character Assessment of Portreath (attached at Appendix D) in the following aspects

+- Topography and Drainage

+- Biodiversity

+- Land Cover and Land Use

+- Field and woodland pattern

+- Building distribution

+- Public Access: roads and Public Rights of Way

+- Historic features

+- Distinctive features

+- Aesthetic and sensory

+- Views

+- Relationship to the adjacent land parcel

-Policy 9: Safeguarding and Enhancing our Valued and Designated Landscapes and Seascapes a) All proposals within the Parish will be required to conserve and enhance our valued landscapes and seascapes and demonstrate how proposals have responded to, and been informed by the Local Landscape Character Assessment of Portreath (attached at Appendix D) in the following aspects b) All proposals must demonstrate in a supporting statement how the development positively addresses adverse landscape 'Condition factors ' and 'Development pressures 'affecting landscape character', as described for the Landscape Character Type, in the Portreath Parish Local Landscape Character Assessment.
-The statement should also describe how the development has positively responded to the 'Landscape Management and Development Considerations' section within the LLCA.
+- b) All proposals must demonstrate within the design and access statement, how the development positively addresses adverse landscape 'Condition factors' and 'Development pressures' affecting landscape character', as described for the Landscape Character Type, in the Portreath Parish Local Landscape Character Assessment.
+The statement should also describe how the development has positively responsed to the 'Landscape management and development considerations section within the LLCA.